ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/post-1.md

 This includes architecture, dependencies, setup instructions, usage guide, etc...
 You can keep this information in GitHub as markdown files in a `/doc` folder in your GitHub repository.
 It's also possible to use [GitHub wikis](https://docs.github.com/en/communities/documenting-your-project-with-wikis), as has been successfully achieved [here](https://github.com/AstroBookings/.github/wiki).
 However I would not recommend for reasons which are best summarised in this [article](https://michaelheap.com/github-wiki-is-an-antipattern/).

 You have the option to convert your docs into a static website using static site generators such as [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and host on [GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
+This is more relevant for external-facing documentation.

 Whilst it's recommended for documentation to go through the same review process as code, it can sometimes feel onerous.
 You can modify the [codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to skip the approval process for changes to the `/docs` folder.
 You can also modify [GitHub workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore) to skip the workflow, which is useful in the case of long running tests.